NYC Marathon Tips From a Veteran New York Marathoner

 1. Pre-Race - Sleep in the City that Never Sleeps...

-• The wait is long before the marathon, pack a magazine or newspaper.
+• The wait is long before the marathon, so pack a magazine or newspaper.
 Some toilet paper and tissues will also come in handy.

 • Know where your friends and family will be specifically.
 Know the mile/corner/side of the street.
 Memorize your fan locations – it gives you something to look forward to!

 2. Race Morning.
-Be Like a Scout - Be Prepared, Alert and Friendly...
+Be Like a Scout - Be Prepared, Alert, and Friendly...

 • Set an alarm and a back-up alarm.
 It is daylight savings time, but don't risk it.